pasqal-io/qadence/docs/qml/qml_tools.md

 print(f"Tower {fm}") # markdown-exec: hide
 ```

-## Hardware-Efficient Ansatz
+## Hardware-efficient ansatz

 Ansatze blocks for quantum machine-learning are typically built following the Hardware-Efficient Ansatz formalism (HEA).
 Both fully digital and digital-analog HEAs can easily be built with the `hea` function.
+By default,
-By default, the digital version is returned:
+the digital version is returned:

 ```python exec="on" source="material-block" html="1" session="ansatz"
 from qadence import hea